 - 1 box (15.25 ounces) yellow cake mix

 - 1 cup creamy peanut butter (Note 1)

 - 1 cup dark chocolate chips (or milk or semi-sweet chocolate)

 - 14 ounces sweetened condensed milk

-In a large mixing bowl, combine the cake mix, peanut butter, eggs, and 1/2 cup melted butter.
-Stir until dough comes together.
-Press 2/3 of the dough into the bottom of an ungreased 9x13 cake pan.
+- In a large mixing bowl, combine the cake mix, peanut butter, eggs, and ½ cup melted butter.
+Stir until the dough comes together.
+Press ⅔ the dough into the prepared pan.
 (Save the remaining dough to use as the topping.)
 Set aside.

-In a small saucepan, combine the peanut butter chocolate chips, sweetened condensed milk, and 2 tablespoons butter.
+- In a small saucepan, combine the chocolate and peanut butter chips, sweetened condensed milk, and 2 tablespoons of butter.
 Melt over low heat, stirring constantly, until melted and combined.
-Spread mixture over the dough in pan.
-Crumble the remaining 1/3 dough over the top of the filling.
+Spread this mixture over the dough in the pan.
+Using your fingers, arrange pieces of the remaining dough over the top of the filling.

 - Bake for 20-25 minutes until light golden brown.
 Cool completely before cutting into squares.
 Store in an airtight container.